Skip to main content

 How the if directive works

 The if directive can be included in any action to conditionally execute it or not.
-The expression is evaluated when the action is scheduled (that is, after hours_elapsed hours have passed since the profile started).
+The expression is evaluated when the action is scheduled (that is, after t time has passed since the profile started).

 The if directive supports the boolean operators and, or, and not, parentheses, the literals True and False, comparisons (==, >=, <=, >, <), and basic arithmetic on floats (+, -, *, /).
 Strings must be bare words without spaces.